stephanbcbauer/standards.catena-x.github.io/docs/guides/how-to-release-a-helm-chart.md

 This guide will describe, why you should release your helm charts and how you can achieve that.
 We will also describe some common pitfalls and how to handle them.

+If the team has requested the new repository with [k8s-helm-example](https://github.com/catenax-ng/k8s-helm-example) repositry set as template, the [chart releaser action](#adding-the-chart-release-github-workflow) will already be present.
+The file can be modified/personalized to unique needs.

 ## Why should you release your helm chart?

 There are two main reasons, why we want to release helm charts in the Catena-X context.